There is a wide range of support services available to you while you're a student at Victoria University of Wellington.

 Te Kawa a Māui is committed to fulfilling our obligations under the Treaty of Waitangi.
 There is a range of services in place to support Māori and Pasifika students.

-As a Māori Studies student you are an important part of Victoria's student life.
+As a Māori Studies student you are an important part of the University's student life.
 You'll feel at home at Te Herenga Waka Marae.

 Students are encouraged to make good use of the many services available to you—statistics indicate that there is a much higher success rate for students that access them.